infobip/jib-layer-with-modification-time-extension-maven/README.md

   Maven profiles.

-This extension aims to achieve the best of both worlds, by enabling users to define which files they want to move from standard layers (that have modified date set to JIB's default) to a special layer that has last modified time set to build time.
+This extension aims to achieve the best of both worlds, by enabling users to define which files they want to move from standard layers (that have modification time set to JIB's default) to a special layer that has last modified time set to build time.

 This extension is opinionated in a way that it only allows moving the files into a single new layer.
 Keep in mind that changing modification time also changes the layer hash and makes it irreproducible.
-Therefore, files affected by this extension should be kept to a minimum and only include the files which are part of the project using this extension.
+Therefore, number of files affected by this extension should be kept to a minimum and only include the files which are a part of the project.

 ## Usage <a name="usage"></a>

 The plugin will:
-- Remove files matching the filter from layers and put them in a final layer called `layerWithModificationDate`
+- Remove files matching the filter from layers and put them in a final layer called `layerWithModificationTime`
 - Remove an original layer if it is empty after the files were moved

 Here is an example of adding this plugin to a project's plugin management: